GenericMappingTools/gmt/doc_modern/rst/source/grdfft.rst

 .. only:: not man

-    grdfft - Mathematical operations on grids in the wavenumber (or frequency) domain
+    Mathematical operations on grids in the wavenumber (or frequency) domain

 Synopsis
 --------